ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

 - AVC(H.264, aka MPEG-4 part 10)
     - uses integer DCT 4x4 and 8x8 blocks

+## PROCESSORS
+- TPU - tensor processing unit - developed by google in 2015, made public in 2018, a AI ASIC specializing in tensorflow software

 ## WIFI
 - WiFi 6 to identify devices that support 802.11ax (released 2019)
 - WiFi 5 to identify devices that support 802.11ac (released 2014)